data-lessons/library-git-DEPRECATED/Git_lesson.md

 1. The first line tells us that Git is producing output similar to the Unix diff command comparing the old and new versions of the file.
 2. The second line tells exactly which versions of the file Git is comparing; df0654a and 315bf3a are unique computer-generated labels for those versions.
 3. The third and fourth lines once again show the name of the file being changed.
-4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
+4. The remaining lines are the most interesting; they show us the actual differences and the lines on which they occur.
 In particular, the + markers in the first column show where we have added lines.

 We can now commmit these changes again